pythagoras-19/NetGlimpse/README.md

 5. **Concurrency Model**: NetGlimpse operates under a non-threaded model, ensuring that it manages its I/O and user interactions within a single thread, following best practices for asynchronous programming.

+## Usage
+1. use `q` to quicken the pace of the processing.
+2. use `s` to slow the pace of the processing.
 ## Resources
 1. Plain text files used: https://www.gutenberg.org/cache/epub/2701/pg2701.txt